HarpreetBSingh/Neo4j-Basic-Employees-and-Tasks-Graphs-and-Queries/README.md

-# Neo4j-Basic Employees and Tasks Graphs and Querries
+# Neo4j-Basic Employees and Tasks Graphs and Queries
  Using Neo4j, I generated hypothetical data of employees and managers working for a data analyst department for a company.
 I then generated querries to create relationships and return certain info to show basic knowledge.
 ## Generating Employee Nodes
 CREATE (e1: Employee {Name:"Daniel Mcgee",Age:"35",Sex:"M"})